dsarona/ds_class/Project/ProjectPaper.md

 Organized by GEO, Port dst, and frequency

 ## Description of any pre-processing steps you took
+* Key fields to be used (y and x)
+* Identification of null fields
+* Combining into one doc

 ## What you learned from exploring the data, including visualizations
+* Grouping by port
+* Grouping by HTTP response
+* Grouping by ASN
+* Grouping by parent domain

 ## How you chose which features to use in your analysis